CH ORF (R4)

 [Table 7] Generic elements in questionnaires compliant to the ORF implementation guide

-[Table 7] shows that the FHIR representation of elements representing a person and/or an organisation is defined by the PractitionerRole resource.
-The Practitioner and/or the Organisation resource can then be referenced from the PractitionerRole resource.
+[Table 7] shows that the FHIR representation of elements representing a person and/or an organization is defined by the PractitionerRole resource.
+The Practitioner and/or the Organization resource can then be referenced from the PractitionerRole resource.

 The CH ORF context specific requirements for this resource are shown in the profile CH ORF ServiceRequest.